Portal (IOU) (PORTAL) Price Hits $1.62

-Portal (IOU) (PORTAL) traded down 4% against the US dollar during the twenty-four hour period ending at 20:00 PM Eastern on July 17th.
-Over the last week, Portal (IOU) has traded 18% lower against the US dollar.
-Portal (IOU) has a market cap of $2.63 billion and $124,588.79 worth of Portal (IOU) was traded on exchanges in the last day.
-One Portal (IOU) token can currently be purchased for about $1.62 or 0.00002331 BTC on major cryptocurrency exchanges.
+Portal (IOU) (PORTAL) traded down 4% against the dollar during the twenty-four hour period ending at 15:00 PM Eastern on July 21st.
+One Portal (IOU) token can currently be purchased for about $1.62 or 0.00002331 BTC on exchanges.
+In the last week, Portal (IOU) has traded down 18% against the dollar.
+Portal (IOU) has a market cap of $2.63 billion and approximately $124,588.79 worth of Portal (IOU) was traded on exchanges in the last day.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.